ShrewdVan/ME433-Advanced-Mechatronics/README.md

 The Assignment 10 is to get fimiliar with the signal processing, low-pass filter for here.
 Use MAF, IIR and FIR to filter the data with a balence between smooth and noise elimination.

+The Assignment 11 is to emulate the pico board to be a mouse.
+By sending the hid-mouse report to the pc, we can control the cursor by hitting the button, control its speed or acceleration, even change the mode of the cursor's movement.

 The content will be implemented as the course processes.